sarabenali88/IoT/docs/web/JavaScript.md

     return response.json();
 ```

-I then added another then method with the data that is retrieved.
-I created a forEach loop to loop through the data, because
+In the second then method I am looping through the data that is being retrieved.
+I created a forEach loop to loop through
-I wanted each appointment to have its own "container".
-I created a div element and in this div element, I add the data and
+the data, because I wanted each appointment to have its own "container".
+I created a div element and in this div element,
-some styling.
+I add the data.
 I split the date-time data, so it has a nice format on the website too.
 I append this div element on the
 div I created in the HTML file:
 ```
 .then(function (data) {